 “Hey, wait!”
 Daryl blurted out.
 Kevin stopped and looked at him.

 “You’re hanging out with him?”
 Bryce sneered.

 Daryl looked over at his friends.
-He looked back at Kevin and gave a pitiful shrug that begged for absolution.
+He looked back at Kevin and gave a pitiful shrug that begged forgiveness.
 Kevin made the decision for him and walked away, half-blind with tears.

-When the final bell of the school year rang, Kevin remained still, mouth parted.
+When the final bell of the school year rang, Kevin remained still, lips barely parted.
 He breathed through his teeth, stoking the dying embers of his rage.
 Kevin saw the mad rush of students swarming to the buses.
-He rose haltingly to his feet and started walking to his bus.
+He rose haltingly to his feet and walked to his bus.
 His back and legs were sore from sitting in place for so long, but the discomfort kept the anger alive.
 He avoided the students in his classes, anyone that would recognize him.

-Step by step, the black nucleus of Kevin’s anger petered out.
-By the time he set foot onto the bus, the ashen remains drifted up into nothing.
+Step by step, the black nucleus of Kevin’s anger was spent.
+By the time he set foot on the bus, the ashen remains drifted up into nothing.
 He took an empty seat near the middle, leaned back, and sighed.
-The strong smell of warm vinyl was like a balm.
-A warm breeze washed over him from the open window.
+The smell of sun-baked vinyl seats was like a balm.
+A warm breeze washed over him from an open window.
 God, Kevin thought.
 Finally.
 The sense of relief was almost physical.